 You can zoom down into the building and see stats on your visitors, who are represented by avatars:

-Through game-style animation, you can begin to see how people get to these pages and move among them.
-For example, you can watch them arrive on “buses” that represent referral links:
+Through game-style animation, you can begin to see how people get to these pages and move among them, you can read more at elitist-gaming.
+For example, you can watch them arrive on "buses" that represent referral links:

 Now here's where it starts to get interesting.
 If you click on one of the avatars, you can get quite a bit of information about your visitor: